Windsor West (federal electoral district)

 Windsor West (Windsor-Ouest) is a federal electoral district in Ontario, Canada, that has been represented in the House of Commons of Canada since 1968.

 Geography

-The district consists of the part of the city of Windsor lying west and south of a line drawn from the U.S. border southeast along Langlois Avenue, east along Tecumseh Road East, and southeast along Pillette Road to the southern city limit.
+The district consists of the part of the city of Windsor lying west and south of a line drawn from the United States border southeast of the city of Detroit along Langlois Avenue, east along Tecumseh Road East, and southeast along Pillette Road to the southern city limit.